Can You Reverse Cataracts Without Surgery? What Really Works

 At this time, you cannot reverse cataracts without surgery.
-No non-surgical cure has received approval from the FDA or other medical authorities.
+No non-surgical cure has received FDA or other medical authority approval.

 In 2015, researchers discovered Compound 29, which reversed certain cataracts in lab tests on human lens tissue and mice.
 While promising, more research is needed to confirm its effectiveness in humans.